Stability and Sensitivity Analysis of Relative Temporal-Difference Learning: Extended Version: Introduction

+In \cite{srikant2019}, the obtained bounds are proportional to the condition number of the solution $P$ of the Lyapunov equation $ \barA^\transpose P + P\barA = -I$, which improves with improved conditioning of $\barA$.
+In \cite{srikant2025}, bounds are obtained on the Wasserstein distance between $\sqrt{N}(\thetaPR_N-\theta^*)$ and a zero-mean normal distribution with covariance matrix $\SigmaTheta^*$; these bounds likewise improve when $\barA$ is better conditioned.
+The results of \cite{durmounausam24}, following \cite{bacmou11}, similarly show that finite-time concentration bounds for averaged linear SA depend on the condition number of $\barA$.

+The present work contributes to this line of research by showing that RTD learning, with an appropriately chosen baseline, yields a mean flow matrix $\barA$ that remains uniformly Hurwitz and well-conditioned as the discount factor approaches one.
+This leads to uniform bounds on both asymptotic covariance and bias, in contrast to standard TD methods where these quantities may diverge.

-\wham{Organization} The remainder of the paper is organized as follows. \Cref{s:main} presents the main theoretical results. \Cref{s:sims} presents two simulation examples: one for tabular TD learning and one for TD learning with function approximation.
-Conclusions and directions for future research are contained in \Cref{s:conc}.
+\wham{Organization} The remainder of the paper is organized as follows. \Cref{s:main} presents the main theoretical results. \Cref{s:sims} presents two simulation examples: one for a finite MDP in which all quantities (such as those defining asymptotic bias and covariance) are computable in close form, and a second example with continuous state and action space.
+Conclusions and directions for future research are contained in \Cref{s:conc}, and proofs of technical results are collected together in an appendix.